tphyahoo/levidge-bitcoin-watching-wallet/README.md

 Download and unzip latest version from https://bitcoin.org/en/download

 Currently doing this in home directory of my (thomas) user.
-Trying to avoid installing sensitive software as root.
+Trying to avoid installing ssoftware as root.

 # Install supervisor